 Looking for a way to reduce IPS glow?

-Having second thoughts about buying an IPS monitor because of all the concern regarding IPS glow?
+Having second thoughts about buying an IPS monitor because of all the concerns regarding IPS glow?

-In short, IPS glow is a normal and expected drawback of IPS-panel monitors and TVs caused by the excess light passing through the panel.
+In short, IPS glow is a normal and expected drawback of IPS panel monitors and TVs caused by the excess light passing through the panel.

 How To Fix IPS Glow

 First of all, we’ll address the majority of photos online depicting IPS glow.

 If you crank up the display brightness all the way to 100% in a pitch-black room with a dark background on-screen and then take a photo of it, not only will the camera make the glow look worse than it actually is, but it’s also not the proper way to measure IPS glow.